 Snacks, snacks and MORE snacks!
 The snack food market is one that is constantly changing and growing.
 What was once made up of mainly of potato chips and baked goods, now stretches to a multitude of foods in snack-sized packaging.
 This space now includes everything from nuts to dried fruit, granola bars, jerky, kale chips, superfood concoctions, to gluten-free cookies and more.

 If you’re a new-to-market snack foods brand or a seasoned veteran of the industry, then you know the importance of staying on top of the ever-changing trends in product and packaging.
 Your success depends on staying in front of mind for consumers as their lives and preferences for foods change.

-Today more than ever before, consumers eat mini meals throughout the day: as they run out the door, in their cars, at their desks or between meeting.
+Today more than ever before, consumers eat mini-meals throughout the day: as they run out the door, in their cars, at their desks or between meetings.
 Our fast-paced society craves foods that meet them where they’re at.
 Which, is typically on the go.
 As the “when” consumers eat changes, so does the “what” and the “how.”

 Trends in the Snack Food Market

 According to the “2018 PMMI Snack Foods – Packaging and Processing Market Assessment and Trends,” top consumer trends in snacks include:

 - Packages that have the ability to reseal